-"Design process" is a creative problem-solving process that begins with a specific human need and results in a product or solution that addresses that need.
-During the course, students will develop their own design projects based on specific design programs and requirements.
-The design process incorporates a large variety of skills and techniques such as hand sketching, perspective sketches, and studies, site-specific research.
-Hand sketching and scaled drawings, commonly known as "drafting", is the set of skills that allows the designer to communicate ideas and design solutions to others through visual media.
-Visualization of design can take many forms from hand sketches to computer graphics.

-"Application of computer technology "The rapid growth of technology has led to increased integration of drafting and design in many trades and technology-related occupations.
-Students will be introduced to professional software such as Autocad, Photoshop, Indesign and the 3D modeling software Sketchup.
+Design process is a creative problem-solving process that begins with a specific human need and results in a product or solution that addresses that need.
+During the course, students will develop design projects based on particular design programs and requirements.
+The design process incorporates various skills, including research skills, analytical thinking, and technical skills such as hand sketches and 3-D computer-generated graphics.
+Application of technology has led to increased integration of drafting and design in many trades and technology-related occupations.
+Students will be introduced to professional design software and will learn to generate 3-D models.